a-b-street/abstreet/docs/lanes.md

 		- https://www.politesi.polimi.it/bitstream/10589/112826/4/2015_10_TOPTAS.pdf
 		- just make polygons around center lines, then intersect?
 	- shift turn icons and stop markings and such away from crosswalk
-	- draw stop signs as rounded ellipse (hard without using rotations in GfxCtx)
-	- depict traffic lights (3 colored circles on a black rectangle)
 	- figure out what to do about yellow center lines
 		- yellow and white lines intersect cars and turn icons and such
 		- who should own drawing them?